Published · By Matthew Berliant, LCSW

 Boundary work is often central.
 Healthy boundaries are not punishments or walls; they are clear information about what is okay, what is not okay, and what you will do to care for yourself.
 Many people need practice tolerating the discomfort that comes when someone else is disappointed, angry, or no longer benefiting from your lack of boundaries.

 Sometimes relationship therapy helps you repair and reconnect.
 Sometimes it helps you grieve what is not possible and make decisions with more clarity.
-The goal is not to push you toward staying or leaving.
-The goal is to help you become more honest, less reactive, and more anchored in your own values.
+The goal is not to push you toward staying or leaving — it's to help you become more honest, less reactive, and more anchored in your own values.

 Evidence-based approaches I use